Accessibility statement for the Met Office iOS mobile application

 How accessible this mobile application is

 We know some parts of this mobile application are not fully accessible:

-- Our rainfall, surface pressure and UK warnings maps do not have a text alternative.
-They also cannot be used in landscape orientation on smaller devices such as phones.
-Functionality is lost when the viewing area of the map is reduced in landscape mode on these devices.
+- Our rainfall and surface pressure maps do not have a text alternative.
+They also cannot be used in landscape orientation on smaller devices such as phones, because functionality is lost when the viewing area of the map is reduced.
 We recommend using the location search to find a place where you can get the forecast for that location.
 Alternatively, you can call our 24 hour helpline for the latest forecast information.